Gulfgate Center: History

 Gulfgate Kiddieland opened in the mall on 21 March 1957.

 In the early-1960s, while the Manned Spacecraft Center (MSC) was under construction in the Clear Lake area, NASA personnel opened temporary offices in center in about 3000 sqft of floor space donated for the purpose by the Gulfgate management.
 MSC had a continuing operation there until additional office, engineering and laboratory space could be leased and made ready for occupation.
 Operations at the Gulfgate offices were largely concerned with procurement, personnel and public affairs.

 The shopping center was enclosed around 1967 and, after years of decline and competition, shuttered in 2000.
-In 2001 the original mall and the former Mervyns (across Woodridge) were demolished and redeveloped into a strip mall configuration, anchored by H-E-B, Best Buy, Office Depot, Marshalls, and Lowe's.
+In 2001 the original mall and the former Mervyn's (across Woodridge) were demolished and redeveloped into a strip mall configuration, anchored by H-E-B, Best Buy, Office Depot, Marshalls, and Lowe's.